Resources

 What specifications does Chiapas EDI 2014 support?

 Each transaction set is fully implemented in both 4010 and 5010 versions with all published Addenda.
-The HIPAA Implementation Guides are copyrighted and controlled materials available at the Washington Publishing Company.
+The HIPAA Implementation Guides are copyrighted and controlled materials available at the X12 website

 Can the software be used for real-time transactions?
 Does it have large file support?